Alabama vs. Florida NCAA Football Odds, Plays and Insights | September 18, 2021

 Over/Under Insights

-- Florida's games have gone over 56.5 points in two opportunities this season.

-- The combined points per game average of the two teams, 84.5, is 28.0 points greater than Saturday's over/under.

-- The 30.5 combined points per game that these two squads have allowed this season are 26.0 fewer than the 56.5 total in this contest.
+- The two teams combine to score 84.5 points per game, 25.0 more than the over/under in this contest.

-- The Crimson Tide and their opponents have scored an average of 61.0 points per game in 2021, 4.5 more than Saturday's total.
+- These two squads combine to surrender 30.5 points per game, 29.0 fewer than this contest's over/under.

-- The 55.8 PPG average total in Gators games this season is 0.7 points fewer than this game's over/under.
+- The average total in Crimson Tide games this season is 61.3, 1.8 points above Saturday's over/under of 59.5.

+- The 59.5 total in this game is 4.5 points above the 55.0 average total in Gators games this season.

 Alabama Stats and Trends

-- Alabama is 1-2 against the spread and 2-0 overall in games when it records more than 17.0 points.
+- Alabama is 1-1 against the spread and 2-0 overall in games when it puts up more than 17.0 points.

 - This year, the Crimson Tide have one turnover, two fewer than the Gators have takeaways (3).